cedadev/cis/doc/maintenance_and_development.rst

 The user can also add a new constraint method by subclassing Constraint and providing an implementation for ``constrain_points``.
-If more control is needed over the iteration sequence then the method ``get_iterator`` can be overloaded in additional to constrain_points, this may not be respected by all colocators who may still iterate over all sample data points.
-To enable a constraint to use a AbstractDataOnlyKernel the method ``get_iterator_for_data_only`` should be implemented (again this may be ignored by a colocator).
+If more control is needed over the iteration sequence then the method ``get_iterator`` can be overloaded in additional to constrain_points, this may not be respected by all collocators who may still iterate over all sample data points.
+To enable a constraint to use a AbstractDataOnlyKernel the method ``get_iterator_for_data_only`` should be implemented (again this may be ignored by a collocator).

 ``constrain_points(self, ref_point, data)``

  This method should return a subset of the data given a single reference point.
  It is expected that the data returned should be of the same type as that given - but this isn't mandatory.
 It is possible that this function will return zero points, or no data.
-The colocation class is responsible for providing a fill_value.
+The collocation class is responsible for providing a fill_value.

 ``get_iterator(self, missing_data_for_missing_sample, coord_map, coords, data_points, shape, points, output_data)``

  The method should return an iterator over the output indices, hyper point for the output and data points for that output hyper point.
-This may not be called by all colocators who may choose to iterate over all sample points instead.
+This may not be called by all collocators who may choose to iterate over all sample points instead.
  The arguments are:
  * ``missing_data_for_missing_sample`` if True the iterator should not iterate over any points in the sample points which are missing.
  * ``coord_map`` is a list of tuples of indexes of sample points coords, data coords and output coords